maletsartsiom/31-32_UITableView_Editing/README.md

 # 31-32_UITableView_Editing
-[no storyboard] Adding sections and cells, removing cells, changing number of students in the footers
+[without a storyboard] Adding sections and cells, removing cells, changing number of students in the footers

 iOS Development Course
 <p align="center">